diegodemarco/cog1/README.md

 - Front cover
 - Back cover
 - Knob

-All designs are included in this project.
+All designs, done in SolidWorks, are included in this project.
 I have printed everything with an Elegoo Mars 3 Pro (resin), and expect that all parts would print well on any resin 3D printer.
 I have not tried to print this on a filament printer, as I believe the quality would not be good enough.
 When printed in resin, all parts really look production-grade if the proper resin is used.

 ### Software
 #### Main code